joshith3501/error404/readme.md

 # DEMO

-gonna use this repository for demo purposes
+gonna use this repository for demo and practice purposes.